Veggie Visa – Vegan Travel & Lifestyle

 Who is Veggie Visa?

 Hi!
-I’m Randi, creator of Veggie Visa (and co-creator the travel site Just a Pack).
+I’m Randi, creator of Veggie Visa and co-creator the popular travel website Just a Pack.

-I’m a wanderer, have moved over 20 times in my life, and love the freedom that comes along with living out of my suitcase.
+I’m currently based in Prague, Czech Republic but am a wanderer at heart.
+I’ve moved over 20 times in my life and love the freedom that comes along with living out of a suitcase.

 I left my life in NYC and job in legal marketing behind in 2014 to travel the world.
-I’ve since been to over 30 countries, and have no plans to stop traveling any time soon.
+Since then I’ve been to over 30 countries, and have no plans to stop traveling any time soon.

 I’m a vegan (of course), love to cook, and am happiest when I’m lying on a beach in a foreign country.
-My favorite ice cream flavor is salted caramel, I love cows (seriously, see how much I love them here), and think cacti are the most beautiful plants on the planet.
+My favorite ice cream flavor is salted caramel, I love cows and bees (seriously, see how much I love them here and here), and think cacti are the most beautiful plants on the planet.

 My written work has been featured in publications like Marie Claire, XOJane, and A Women’s Thing.
 I have a background in marketing, culinary arts, and am a Certified Health Coach.